thomasWeise/aitoa/book/structure/searchSpace/README.md

 Imagine you would like to construct a Gantt chart as candidate solution for a given JSSP instance.
 How would you do that?
-Well, we know that each of the $\jsspJobs$&nbsp;jobs has $\jsspMachines$&nbsp;sub-jobs, one for each machine.
+Well, we know that each of the $\jsspJobs$&nbsp;jobs has $\jsspMachines$&nbsp;operations, one for each machine.
-We could simply begin by choosing one job and placing its first sub-job on the machine to which it belongs, i.e., write it into the Gantt chart.
+We could simply begin by choosing one job and placing its first operation on the machine to which it belongs, i.e., write it into the Gantt chart.
-Then we again pick a job, take the first not-yet-scheduled sub-job of this job, and "add" it to the end of the row of its corresponding machine in the Gantt chart.
+Then we again pick a job, take the first not-yet-scheduled operation of this job, and "add" it to the end of the row of its corresponding machine in the Gantt chart.
-Of course, we cannot pick a job whose sub-jobs all have already be assigned.
+Of course, we cannot pick a job whose operations all have already be assigned.
 We can continue doing this until all jobs are assigned &ndash; and we will get a valid solution.

 This solution is defined by the order in which we chose the jobs.